 How to read the results.

-First Number Quantum G1100 / Second Number G3100.
+First number Quantum G1100 / Second in bold number G3100 Mesh.
 Higher numbers are better.

 Room 1: Direct Line of Sight to the Router

 - Download 390 / 481 (reminder results are old Quantum / new Mesh)